 Then click Ecommerce Settings under the column on the right.

 Next, click sliders under Status and Enable Related Products, to turn it from off to on.
 Then click the Next Step button.

 Now click the slider under Enhanced Ecommerce Settings, to turn it from off to on and then, click the Submit button.

 Step 3: Enable Enhanced eCommerce in MonsterInsights

 Now log into your WordPress dashboard, and navigate to Insights » Settings.
-Click on the Tracking tab at the top.
-Then in the left taskbar, navigate to the eCommerce tab and select the checkbox near Use Enhanced eCommerce.
+Click on the eCommerce tab at the top.
+Then select the checkbox near Use Enhanced eCommerce.

 How to Find Shopping Cart Abandonment Report in Google Analytics

-To find your cart abandonment rate, go to Conversions » Ecommerce » Shopping Behavior in your Google Analytics report.
+To find your cart abandonment rate, go to your Google Analytics account.
+Then, navigate to Conversions » Ecommerce » Shopping Behavior in your Google Analytics report.